Break the Silence has embedded a culture of continuous improvement within the charity and we strive to improve in all aspects of our work.

 Money Saving Expert

 Achieving financial capability is about more than just learning and knowledge – changing behaviour, attitudes and thinking is key to achieving long-term financial capability.
-Funding from MSE will provide challenging, interactive group sessions to develop healthy financial behaviours for an improved financial future for Survivors.
+Funding from MSE will provide interactive cooking sessions which incorporate elements of financial skills, eg. budgeting, price comparison in a fun and engaging activity.

 Peoples Health Trust / Health Engage through The Health Lottery